 ADRENALS: This is a complex topic and there will be future blog posts regarding adrenal health.
 Your adrenal cortex produces the following hormones: cortisol, mineralocorticoids, DHEA, androgens (testosterone, etc), estrogen and progesterone.
 Yes, males produce progesterone too and it helps to oppose estrogen – too much estrogen in men can create mood changes, weight gain, “man-boobs” (gynecomastia), and affect libido.
 Progesterone is necessary as it is a precursor to cortisol, DHEA and testosterone.
 The adrenals also release epinephrine – “flight or fright” neurotransmitter which promotes cortisol secretion.

 During times of stress, these adrenals are in overdrive overproducing cortisol which can decrease levels of the other adrenal hormones.
 Cortisol can affect the conversion of T4 to T3 and has also shown to affect peripheral tissue activity of T3.
 Sometimes, this is why people who are put on Synthroid (T4) medication may continue to feel tired and not the best – they have poor T4 to T3 conversion – yet the doctor keeps increasing their Synthroid dose with only minimal improvement in symptoms.
 If T4 to T3 conversion is impaired, this can produce rT3 which is T3’s cousin but has no function and prevents T3 from acting on its receptor sites.
-Excess cortisol can also affect estrogen metabolism and excess estrogen in the body can increase thyroid binding protein, which decreases the amount of free T4 and free T3 in the blood leading to hypothyroid symptoms.
+Excess cortisol can also affect estrogen metabolism and estrogen dominance states can affect the amount of free T4 and free T3 in the blood leading to hypothyroid symptoms.
 Another reason why it is so important to tell your doctor you want to test free T3 and free T4 – not just TSH.

 AUTOIMMUNE: This is the hardest type of thyroid disorder to treat because it involves an inflammatory state and a hyperactive immune system that produces antibodies against certain enzymes or other thyroid gland proteins affecting the production of thyroid hormones.
 The two autoimmune thyroid disorders are Hashimoto’s Disease ‘Hashi’s’ and Grave’s disease.
 The latter is associated with hyperthyroidism.
 In Hashimoto’s, one may start out in a hyperthyroid state and eventually end up in a hypothyroid state as the thyroid gland is damaged by the autoantibodies (4).
 MDs will treat these conditions the same way they treat general hypothyroidism or hyperthyroidism.